 Assassin’s Creed Valhalla release date

-The Assassin’s Creed Valhalla release date was announced during Ubisoft’s cinematic reveal trailer for the game.
-Right now, Assassin's Creed Valhalla was slated to launch during Holiday 2020, but has since been given an official release date: November 17.
-Both the Xbox Series X and PS5 have a Holiday 2020 release date, so it’s entirely possible that Assassin’s Creed Valhalla will launch alongside the next-gen consoles.
+Assassin's Creed Valhalla was slated to launch during Holiday 2020, but has since been given an official release date: November 10, setting itself to launch with the Xbox Series X. The PS5 still has a Holiday 2020 release date, so it’s unclear when Assassin’s Creed Valhalla will launch on the PS5.

-It’s already confirmed that Assassin’s Creed Valhalla will launch on next-gen consoles and current-gen consoles, so it might be in the same situation Assassin’s Creed IV: Black Flag was in.
+Assassin’s Creed Valhalla will launch on next-gen consoles and current-gen consoles, so it's in the same situation Assassin’s Creed IV: Black Flag was in.
 When it launched, Black Flag debuted on both the Xbox 360 and PS3 as well as the Xbox One and PS4.

 Assassin’s Creed Valhalla story trailer